 The results of the current trial indicate that in Japanese patients undergoing PCI for mostly stable angina, EES is noninferior to SES for TLR at 12 months, with no difference in clinical endpoints, including stent thrombosis.
 This was maintained at 7 years of follow-up.
 Stent thrombosis rates at 7 years were extremely low with both stents (approximately 1%).
 An initial difference was noted in IDDM patients at 12 months, but this was not maintained at 7 years.

 These results, while interesting, are somewhat moot, since the production of Cypher DES was discontinued in the United States.
 Further stent trials/registries should also focus on PCI in high-risk patients and complex lesions to provide a better understanding of the choice of one stent versus another for various scenarios.

 Kimura T, Morimoto T, Natsuaki M, et al. Comparison of Everolimus-Eluting and Sirolimus-Eluting Coronary Stents: 1-Year Outcomes From the Randomized Evaluation of Sirolimus-Eluting Versus Everolimus-Eluting Stent Trial (RESET).
-Circulation 2012;Jul 23:[Epub ahead of print].
+Circulation 2012;126:1225-36.

 Presented by Dr. Takeshi Kimura at the European Society of Cardiology Congress, Paris, France, August 2011.

 Keywords: Coronary Artery Disease, Myocardial Infarction, Stroke, Pyridinolcarbamate, Angina, Stable, Drug-Eluting Stents, Sirolimus, Percutaneous Coronary Intervention, Paclitaxel, Registries, Thrombosis, Saphenous Vein, Coronary Artery Bypass, Diabetes Mellitus, TCT18, Transcatheter Cardiovascular Therapeutics

 < Back to Listings